snbadeaux/Python-API-Challenge/README.md

 # Python-API-Challenge

 This Challenge was to take real-time data of random latitudes and longitudes, link them to the nearest city, and gather data to show if there is any correlation between Latitude and a few variables: Temperature, Humidity, Cloudiness, Wind Speed.
-Also to show any difference between the Northern Hemisphere vs the Southern Hemisphere
+Also to show any difference between the Northern Hemisphere vs the Southern Hemisphere.
+I was then to take the cities.csv created and plot them on a graph using Geoviews.
+Then I was to narrow down my search criteria to cities with my ideal vacation weather.
+From those cities, I was to use Geoapify to find the nearest hotel.
+I then plotted only those cities that returned a hotel name, onto a geoviews graph.

 Analysis of WeatherPy: